Jasperswag03/K7-Autotester/README.md

 ## Endpoints Supported
 All HTTP methods are support in K6 except for trace (which sucks anyway), for more information about this visit the [K6 docs](https://k6.io/).

 ---
+## Run Cycle
+K7 follows a systematic approach to determine the maximum stable number of virtual users (VUs) your system can handle.
+The process includes the following steps:

+1. **Incremental Load Testing**:
+   - The test begins with the initial number of VUs specified by the `--initial_vus` argument.
+   - After each successful K6 test, K7 increases the VU count by the step size defined in `--increment`.
+   - This process repeats until the test fails, signaling the point where the system can no longer sustain the load.

+2. **Retry Mechanism for Failures**:
+   - If a test fails, K7 retries the same configuration up to the limit set by the `--fails` argument.
+   - This ensures temporary issues or fluctuations do not skew the results.

+3. **Refining the VU Count**:
+   - When a failure persists, K7 reduces the VU count by half of the increment value.
+   - The system is then retested with this reduced load.
+   - This back-and-forth adjustment continues until a stable VU count is identified.

+4. **Validation Runs**:
+   - Once a stable configuration is found, K7 validates it by rerunning the test multiple times.
+   - The number of consecutive successful runs required is specified by the `--validation_runs` argument.
+   - If any validation test fails, the process resumes to fine-tune the VU count.

+5. **Final Results**:
+   - After passing all validations, K7 reports the maximum number of stable VUs the system can support.
+   - Along with the VU count, K7 also outputs the number of lost requests from each test iteration for detailed performance analysis.

+6. **Error Handling**:
+   - If a K6 test encounters an error that prevents execution, K7 immediately stops and exits with the error.
+   - This ensures critical issues are highlighted and resolved before proceeding.

+---